Resort Comparison: Mount Snow and Stratton

 The place where the difference between Stratton and Mount is clearest is in the “feel” of the mountain.
 Mount Snow has a better base lodges and caters more to day visitors, while Stratton is more focused on multi-day stays, (they offer some incredible ski-and-stay packages).
 While Mount Snow has a lot of condos nearby and a slopeside hotel, the base area is a ghost town after the lifts shut down.
 You pretty much have to have a car, though some of the inns near the mountain have lodging, dining and shuttle services.
 Stratton, on the other hand has a real slopeside village with shops and restaurants and nightlife galore.
 Park your car when you arrive, and you won’t have to move it until you leave.

-So Stratton and Mount Snow are different in some ways.
+So Mount Snow and Stratton are very different in some ways.
 One one might suit you better than the other.
 But I really can’t remember ever spending a day at either when I didn’t thoroughly enjoy myself, so I’d recommend trying them both.
 They’ve got the snow, and if the lifts are turning, the choice is yours on which are you think you’ll enjoy more.